 Whether you are a regular trader or not, you should be ready to co-operate with trading standards officers who may visit boot sales at any time to carry out inspections, give advice and investigate complaints.

 You may wish to visit the following websites that have a wide range of useful Business Advice leaflets and information.

-A national site that provides practical advice and deals with several business aspects.
+The national business information part of the gov.uk website that provides practical advice and deals with several business aspects.

 UK Trade and Investment

-A government site to enhance the competitiveness of companies in the UK through overseas trade and investments.
+A part of the gov.uk site to enhance the competitiveness of companies in the UK through overseas trade and investments.

 Department for Environment, Food and Rural Affairs (Defra)